Thinking about applying to the Graduate Program in Neuroscience?

 Although not unique to University of Minnesota, applicants should also be aware of the Committee on Women in Neuroscience of the Society for Neuroscience... http://www.sfn.org/Careers-and-Training/Women-in-Neuroscience/Celebrating-Women-in-Neuroscience

 ...and of the Association of Women in Science

 Graduate Women in Science (sigma delta epsilon) https://www.gwis.org/

 Resources for Members of Ethnic and Racial Minorities

-The Graduate Program in Neuroscience encourages applications from members of racial and ethnic minorities and is working toward increasing minority representation among both its students and faculty and as of Fall 2004, 11% of students in the program were under-represented minorities, which was higher than the average among programs in biological sciences at University of Minnesota.
-Many resources for ethnic and racial minority groups at University of Minnesota can be found through the Graduate School Diversity Office https://diversity.umn.edu/gradeducation/, including statistical information and general information about minority communities found in the Twin Cities area.
+The Graduate Program in Neuroscience encourages applications from members of racial and ethnic minorities and is working toward increasing minority representation among both its students and faculty.
+Many resources for ethnic and racial minority groups at University of Minnesota can be found through the Graduate School Diversity Office https://grad.umn.edu/diversity, including statistical information and general information about minority communities found in the Twin Cities area.
 One of the programs sponsored by the Graduate School Diversity Office is the Community of Scholars program, which provides a variety of programs and services for students of color.
-In addition, other resources can be found under the umbrella of the Multicultural Center for Academic Excellence http://www.mcae.umn.edu/.
+In addition, other resources can be found under the umbrella of the Multicultural Center for Academic Excellence https://mcae.umn.edu/.
 Finally, there exist student organizations for members of different groups.
 These include the following.
 Some of these have links to other local organizations:

 Resources for Disabled Students